sadiegberg/Fishwife-analysis/README.md

 # Fishwife Tinned Seafood Co. - Brand & Growth Analysis

 ## Overview
-Fishwife didn't just sell fish — it sold an aesthetic, a lifestyle, and a modern identity around tinned seafood.
+Fishwife didn't just sell fish, it sold an aesthetic, a lifestyle, and a modern identity around tinned seafood.
 This project analyzes how a female-founded DTC startup grew from $750K to $7.6M in revenue in 4 years through organic social media, strategic brand collaborations, and premium positioning in a commodity category.